gonstoll/gonzalostoll.com/content/articles/type-safe-environment-variables.md

 export const ENV = envvariables.parse(process.env)
 ```

-This `try catch` block will run as soon as this file gets imported, and throw a more pretty error message listing the
+This `try catch` block will run as soon as this file gets imported, and throw a more elegant and readable error message
-environment variables that were problematic.
+listing the environment variables that were problematic.

 So now all we need to do is import this file at the root of our application.
 Which file this is depends on the
 framework you're using: